talmeym/regurgitator-core-json/README.md

 }
 ```

-a create-parameter can have one of the following value source properties:
+a create-parameter can have one of the following value sources:

 | property | value source | example |
 |:---|:---|:---|